Skip to content Accessibility statement

 Typical offer

-Undergraduate degree 2:1 or equivalent in a relevant subject such as Archaeology, Anthropology, Classics, History, Art History, Geography and Medieval/Renaissance Studies.
-We also consider applicants who have a 2:2 degree and relevant work experience.
+Undergraduate degree 2:2 or equivalent in a relevant subject such as Archaeology, Anthropology, Classics, History, Art History, Geography and Medieval/Renaissance Studies.

 Other qualifications and experience If you don’t have conventional qualifications, but do have appropriate, relevant experience, you are encouraged to apply.
 We carefully consider each application on its merits.